jaspreet1388/cst8918-w25-lab12/docs/3-azure-credentials.md

 You will need your Azure subscription ID and Azure tenant ID.
 You can look up these details with the `az account show` command.
 In the output, you will see the `id` (subscription ID) and `tenantId` fields.
 Copy these for use in later steps.

-For later convenience, you can capture the output of the command and assign it to a shell environment variables, like this.
+To make it easier to insert these values in CLI commands, you can capture the output of the commands and assign them to shell environment variables, like this.

 ```bash
 export subscriptionId=$(az account show --query id -o tsv)